photoprism/photoprism-docs/docs/getting-started/faq.md

 importing is an efficient way to add files, since PhotoPrism doesn't have to search your *originals* folder to find new files.

+### Should I use an SD card or a USB stick? ###

+Conventional USB sticks and SD cards are not suitable for long-term storage.
+Not only because of the performance, but also because they can lose data over time.

+[SSD drives are best](troubleshooting.md#storage), even when connected externally via USB 3.
+USB 1 and 2 devices will be slow either way.

 ### Should I use SQLite, MariaDB, or MySQL? ###

 PhotoPrism is compatible with [SQLite 3](https://www.sqlite.org/) and [MariaDB 10.5.12+](https://mariadb.org/).